-Like many woman, when I meet a guy that I actually like, I allow my mind to create a whirlwind of thoughts for what our perfect relationship would look like.
+Like many women, when I meet a guy that I actually like, I allow my mind to create a whirlwind of thoughts for what our perfect relationship would look like.
 Some might call these thoughts fantasies, which is completely normal and healthy.
-We all have them don’t we?
+We all have them, don’t we?
 Well, according to Psychology Today:

 “Fantasies are not frivolous.
 They can be entertaining, distracting, frightening, even arousing, but they also allow for creativity and help us plan for the future.
 As long as we don’t mistake fantasies for reality…”

 If I can be completely honest, I don’t know when my fantasies started.
-I was never the kid with an imaginary friend, although I tried to create one and felt like a complete nut job.
+I was never the kid with an imaginary friend (although I tried to create one and felt like a complete nutjob, even as a child).
 I can’t pinpoint when they began, but I do know it’s been prevalent in my teenage and adult life.
-The older I get the more I dream, and I do this because there’s gratification in seeing that when you work hard, your wildest dreams can become a reality, even those dreams in the depths of your heart that you’ve never told anyone.
+The older I get, the more I dream.
+I do this because there’s gratification in seeing that when you work hard, your wildest dreams can become a reality, even those dreams in the depths of your heart that you’ve never told anyone.
 So let me get back to my point.
 When I was in college, I met a guy.
 I’ve talked about this guy in my last ungodly soul tie post.
 We met, shared an “amazing” weekend together, and by Monday I was literally in my creative writing class drafting a poem about him.
-But that’s not the worst part.Because I didn’t really know him, the poem detailed who I imagined him to be.
-Since he was about 3-years older than me, I thought he had his self together, therefore, he was supposed to be mature.
+But that’s not the worst part; because I didn’t really know him, the poem detailed who I imagined him to be.
+Since he was about three years older than me, I thought he had his life together, therefore, he was supposed to be mature.
 In my head, he had his own place, which would allow me to come over and have dinner dates.
 I knew he had a nice car already, so no imagining there, but we would take road trips together.
-My fantasies dreamed up that he had a well paying job, so he would always treat me to nice gifts.
+My fantasies dreamed up that he had a well-paying job, so he would always treat me with nice gifts.
 We would eventually take island vacations to get away and enjoy life with each other.
-After only 3-days of knowing him, I had a blue print for our relationship, and boy did that blue print leave an impression on me.
-I concocted a series of expectations, and set myself up for 3-years of heartbreak.
+After only 3-days of knowing him, I had a blueprint for our relationship, and boy did that blueprint leave an impression on me.
+I concocted a series of expectations and set myself up for three years of heartbreak.
 Turns out, he wasn’t any of those things that I imagined.
 I don’t want to talk about him because that’s not my nature but let’s just say he was the opposite of everything I’ve listed.
 No job, no apartment, no vacations, not even a title in the dang relationship.
 Nothing.
 During the first year of our fling, I would’ve been lucky if I got a call.
 The following years he called but only talked about himself.
 My friends used to get so mad when he would call and talk for 30-minutes straight before I got a word in.

 “Girl who you talking to and you ain’t even talking” they would say